-- (1) To account for tax liabilities in a timely and accurate manner; - (2) To maintain documented procedures and controls; - (3) To undertake only transactions or structures that support the University's charitable aims, using legitimate opportunities to minimise tax liabilities; - (4) To not sanction arrangements with any third parties other than at arm's length terms; - (5) To make early and open disclosure to the applicable authority of all known tax errors and inaccuracies, and initiate discussion of potentially contentious developments; - (6) In the UK, to promote a dialogue with HM Revenue & Customs using a risk based approach to tax compliance; - (7) To employ suitably qualified staff deemed 'fit and proper'; to support Continuing Professional Development; - (8) To seek professional advice in specialist areas beyond in-house experience, where appropriate; - (9) To justify any arrangements within these Guiding Principles that fall under the regimes for disclosure schemes; - (10) To involve key stakeholders in regular liaison; - (11) To participate in Higher Education sector discussion and to share best practice, as appropriate; - (12) To keep abreast of changes in legislation and sector guidelines.
+- (1) To account for tax liabilities in a timely and accurate manner; - (2) To maintain documented procedures and controls; - (3) To undertake only transactions or structures that support the University's charitable aims, using legitimate opportunities to minimise tax liabilities; - (4) To not sanction arrangements with any third parties other than at arm's length terms; - (5) To make early and open disclosure to the applicable authority of all known tax errors and inaccuracies, and initiate discussion of potentially contentious developments; - (6) In the UK, to promote a dialogue with HM Revenue & Customs using a risk based approach to tax compliance; ensuring that we maintain - i.
+A transparent relationship with HMRC; - ii.
+An open dialogue and regular communication with our CCM, and www.ox.ac.uk

+- iii.
+That any inadvertent errors in returns and submissions made to HMRC are fully disclosed as soon as reasonably practicable after they are identified. - (7) To employ suitably qualified tax staff deemed 'fit and proper'; to support Continuing Professional Development; - (8) To seek professional advice in specialist areas beyond in-house experience, where appropriate; - (9) To justify any arrangements within these Guiding Principles that fall under the regimes for disclosure schemes; - (10) To involve key stakeholders in regular liaison and embed taxation at decision making across the organisation; - (11) To participate in Higher Education sector discussion and to share best practice, as appropriate; - (12) To keep abreast of changes in legislation and sector guidelines and to communicate meaningful information to stakeholders as appropriate.